Strzelecki Ranges, South Gippsland, Victoria, 160km from Melbourne

 This trail follows the former branch line from Morwell to Mirboo North which opened in 1885.

 South of Boolarra, the hilly country required many large cuttings, embankments and bridges.
 All were constructed by hand and apparently sent the initial contractor into financial hardship.

 The railway carried timber, dairy produce and passengers.
 In its latter years, the railway was used mainly for passengers.
 A rail motor service commenced after WWII and continued until the line was closed in 1974.

 The rail trail opened in the late 1990s.
-It was effectively closed for several years following the Grand Ridge bushfires of February 2009.
-Following its reopening it is hoped an underpass will be put under the busy highway at Mirboo North so that the trail can continue to the former railway station and better connect with the town centre.
+It was effectively closed for some time following the Grand Ridge bushfires of February 2009.
+Now it has reopened it is hoped an underpass will be put under the busy highway at Mirboo North so that the trail can continue to the former railway station and better connect with the town centre

 The Grand Ridge Rail Trail is managed by the volunteer committee of management in association with the Victorian Department of Sustainablity and Environment (DSE).